surge2doge/computing-work/Stories/Waking up.md

 I got out of the capsule which I was in and spun around to take a better look at the place.
 Bottles spilled, fumes in the air.
 Vines hung from the cavern above, cobwebs decorating the dusty walls.

 Chairs were toppled over, and some buttons were still lit up.
-A tension hung in the air, despite no one physically appearing.
+A tension hung in the air, despite no figure appearing under my sight.
 I continued pacing around, gazing at the scene before me, gingerly taking each step.

 And then, my eyes fell upon a note.